How ChatGPT ads actually work in 2026

 Operator implication

 Your ad has to make sense as a standalone unit.
 The model's answer above your ad will sometimes recommend a competitor by name.
-Write copy that earns the click despite that — by naming a sharper angle, a specific objection your offer resolves, or a proof point the model can't surface.
+Write copy that earns the click despite that — by naming a sharper angle, a specific objection your offer resolves, or a proof point the model cannot surface on its own.

 From prompt to placement — the journey of a single ad